Alanocallaghan/baseqtl/README.md

 treatment.
 First column gene id followed by samples.
 Samples in same order and same name in both files, details in **input4baseqtl**.

-*vcf*: vector with full name to vcf files with GT adn ASE counts.
+*vcf*: vector with full name to vcf files with GT and ASE counts.
 Genotype field should be the same in both files.
 Order of treatments should be the same as in count.f, details in **input4baseqtl**.